eyalzamir/delete-new-packages/README.md

     package
 ```

-> Delete old versions of the package "package" but keep at least 5 versions.
+> Delete new versions of the package "package" but keep at least 5 versions.

 ```yaml
 uses: smartsquaregmbh/delete-old-packages@v0.3.3